 - Self compassion

 Many have blessed me with their offerings, but a few stand out in how their work has personally impacted me, shaped my thinking and perceiving, and touched me.
 I honor their great hearts.
+All mistakes in interpreting their work are my own.

 - Tara Brach, meditation teacher, therapist, and author, Radical Compassion, True Refuge and Radical Acceptance